ljerezchaves/ofswitch13/doc/source/ofswitch13-usage.rst

   pipeline.
 At each internal, the device checks if any flow in any table is timed out and update port status.

-* ``ControllerAddr``: The controller ``InetSocketAddress``, used for TCP communication between the switch and controller.
-The default IP 10.100.150.1 is the one assigned by the helper when installing the controller application.
-  For custom installations, change the address accordingly.

 * ``LibLogLevel``: Set the ``ofsoftswitch13`` library logging level.
 Use *none* to turn logging off, or use *all* to maximum verbosity.
 You can also use a custom ``ofsoftswitch13`` verbosity argument.